-Additional Pager #1 and #2: These are additional stored pager numbers.
-They are not called when a paging event occurs or the Test Page button is pressed.
+Additional Pager #1 and #2: These are additional pager numbers, which are called after the default pager number when a paging event occurs.
+Enter all data including the numeric message as described above.

-To page one of these numbers, you must copy it to the Default Pager # field, then initiate a paging action or press the Test Page button.
+These numbers are not called when the Test Page button is pressed.
+To test one of these numbers, you must copy it to the Default Pager # field and then press the Test Page button.

 Repeat Paging: The Repeat Paging feature pages the administrator multiple times in a critical situation.
-You may configure both the Repeat Paging Count and the Repeat Paging Interval.
-The Repeat Paging Count specifies how many times the pager numbers in the list (one default and two additional) should get paged.
-The Repeat Paging Interval specifies the interval in minutes between sets of paging processes (a minimum of one and a maximum of three pages).
-The Repeat Paging Count defaults to 1.
-If the Repeat Paging Count is 1, the Repeat Paging Interval value is not needed.
-The maximum value of Repeat Paging Count is 3.
-Once you set the value of Repeat Paging Count greater than 1, the Repeat Paging Interval field is enabled.
-The minimum and default value of Repeat Paging Interval is 10 minutes.
-The maximum value is 60 minutes.
+You may configure both the Number of Pages and the Repeat Paging Interval.
+The Number of Pages specifies how many times each pager number will be paged (from 1 to 100).
+If you have specified three pager numbers, three times as many pages will be sent.

+The Repeat Paging Interval specifies the interval in minutes between each cycle of pages (one cycle includes sending a page to all configured pager numbers).
+The Number of Pages defaults to 1, and if it is set to 1, the Repeat Paging Interval value is not needed.
+If you set the value of Number of Pages greater than 1, the Repeat Paging Interval field is enabled.
+The minimum and default value of Repeat Paging Interval is one minute.
+The maximum value is 1440 minutes (24 hours).